tofumatt/Prey-Fetcher/README.markdown

 ### Installation ###

-Copy `config_local.dist.yaml` and tweak settings in that file as needed.
+Copy `config_local.dist.yaml` (`cp config_local.dist.yaml config_local.yaml`) and tweak settings in that file as needed.
 You can also alter `config.yaml` if you like, but it's not recommended unless you want git to know about the changes you've made.

 This section could be expanded upon to provide a better sense of setup from server to Twitter API whitelisting, etc.